Suppi123/ivket-notebooks/README.md

 Contains code with which the models can be evaluated.
 By default, the models that were fine-tuned during the master thesis are used.

 ### Test_Models_Manually.ipynb
-Contains code with which the models can be easily and quickly tested manually
+Contains code with which the models can be easily and quickly tested manually.

+## Datensatz
+The dataset created for this project can be found here: https://zenodo.org/record/8051180